-If you’re an Uber or Lyft driver, you probably work for yourself as an independent contractor, which means you’re self-employed.
-Because you’re self-employed, taxes won’t be withheld from your paycheck—but that doesn’t mean you’re not responsible for paying taxes!
+If you’re an Uber or Lyft driver, you probably work as an independent contractor or sole proprietor, which means you’re self-employed.
+When you’re self-employed, taxes are not withheld from your paycheck—but you are still responsible for paying them.
 On the bright side, you may be able to deduct a large portion of the business expenses you rack up while driving.
 What’s so great about deductions?
 They reduce your tax bill, which translates to savings.

 As a ride-share driver, there are two ways you can calculate the cost of operating your vehicle for business.